cozy-labs/cozy-desktop/KNOWN_ISSUES.md

 * Changing only the case or encoding in a file or directory name, e.g. renaming *my stuff* to *MY STUFF*, won't be synchronized on other devices.
   [details](https://trello.com/c/Phc3lLEr)
+* Symlinks are not supported yet.
+Symlinks inside the synchronized directory will trigger errors and their content won't be synchronized.
+* Using a mount point as the synchronized folder can have unexpected
+  consequences: in case it is not mounted when the client starts, the directory will appear empty, the client will assume you deleted everything and will update your Cozy accordingly, putting everything in the Cozy trash.

 **Issues** caused by lower-level bugs that will be **harder to fix or circumvent**: